ihsahm/React-Portfolio/README.md

-# Getting Started with Create React App
+# My portfolio made with React js. and Tailwind CSS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my personal portfolio made with React js and Tailwind CSS.
+Packages that are used include reactscroll and heroicons.

 ## Available Scripts